DIAGNijmegen/website-content/content/pages/vacancies/babychecker.md

 Radboud UMC is a leading Dutch academic center for medical science, education, and healthcare with over 8,500 staff and 3,000 students, located in Nijmegen.
 Nijmegen is the oldest city in The Netherlands.
 It has a rich history and one of the liveliest city centers in the country.
 Radboud University and Radboudumc are located on a compact green campus with over 17,000 students.

 ## Applications
-A link to apply online will be posted here shortly.
-Until the link is available, you can apply directly by  sending an e-mail to Bram van Ginneken.
+To apply, [click here](https://www.radboudumc.nl/en/vacancies/104161-phd-candidate-al-powered-handheld-ultrasound-for-prenatal-diagnosis).
 Your application must include a motivation letter that clearly explains your match to all aspects of the requested profile.
 Your letter is supplemented by a complete CV, summary grades, and links to your code and your publications.

 ## Information
 Questions can be directed to [member/bram-van-ginneken] or [Chris de Korte](https://www.radboudumc.nl/en/people/chris-de-korte) by e-mail.